Cosplay Advice I’d Give My Younger Self

 Trying Out Colored Contacts in Cosplay

 I have been curious about colored contacts in cosplay, but I wasn’t sure where to start.
-Last year, I posted in a local cosplayer Facebook group and I’m glad I did.
+Last year, I posted in a local cosplayer Facebook group, and I’m glad I did.
 They advised me to go to the eye doctor to begin the process.
 It sounds silly because I didn’t even think I needed to visit the eye doctor.
-I figured I could order colored contacts online and that’s it.
-I decided to write my own guide as to how I proceeded with colored contacts because I wish this would have existed for me before starting this process.
+I figured I could order colored contacts online, and that’s it.
+I decided to write my own guide on how I proceeded with colored contacts because I wish this had existed for me before starting this process.

-I have seen professional cosplayers use colored contacts and I thought it made their cosplays look more realistic.
+I have seen professional cosplayers use colored contacts, and I thought it made their cosplays look more realistic.
 It inspired me to want to try colored contacts for myself.
-After posting in that Facebook group, I took Vision insurance when my health insurance open enrollment began last November.
-I’m not sure if my Vision insurance covered much of my Vision care since technically it wasn’t medically necessary.
-I have no regrets about taking Vision insurance even if it didn’t cover the cost of colored contacts.
-It didn’t cost extra on my insurance and it’s nice to have just in case.
+After posting in that Facebook group, I took vision insurance when my health insurance open enrollment began last November.
+I’m not sure if my vision insurance covered much of my vision care, since technically it wasn’t medically necessary.
+I have no regrets about taking vision insurance, even if it didn’t cover the cost of colored contacts.
+It didn’t cost much to add on to my insurance, and it’s nice to have just in case.

 Selfie of me sticking my tongue out.
 In my left eye is a green colored contact and in my right eye is a turquoise colored contact.

-When I got home from the final eye doctor’s appointment, I had to take out my contacts and that took much longer.
-It took me about 20 minutes to take them out versus 10 minutes to put them in.
-Oddly enough, I did much better with my right eye than my left even though I’m left-handed.
+When I got home from the final eye doctor’s appointment, I had to take out my contacts, and that took much longer.
+It took me about twenty minutes to take them out versus ten minutes to put them in.
+Oddly enough, I did much better with my right eye than my left, even though I’m left-handed.
 I am going to practice with my clear contacts because I want to feel confident in wearing them and taking them out, so when I’m getting ready for a convention, I’m not late to it because I’m struggling to put my contacts in.

 Embracing My Old Cosplay Photos

 As I started to gain more confidence in cosplay, I wanted to expand my knowledge.
-I have been wearing wigs for several years and it’s one of my favorite parts of cosplay is if I get to wear a wig.
-Recently, I went to the eye doctor because I want to start incorporating colored contact lenses into my cosplay.
-I’m going to devote a whole post to that process which should be written in the next week or two.
+I have been wearing wigs for several years, and it’s one of my favorite parts of cosplay, if I get to wear a wig.
+Recently, I went to the eye doctor because I wanted to start incorporating colored contact lenses into my cosplay.
+I’m going to devote a whole post to that process, which should be written in the next week or two.
 Once I have mastered colored contacts, I’d love to incorporate body paint.
 I will probably repeat the process I listed earlier, where I might cringe at photos where I first start using body paint, but then I will get better over time.

 Image is a photo of me smiling at the camera.
 I'm wearing an orange wig, green floral crown, green floral dress, brown arm bands, brown tights.
 I'm holding a staff.

 I spend a lot of time on Pinterest for my usual cosplay prep.
 The nice thing about cosplaying as a character from a TTRPG live show is that there are many looks to choose from.
-I have seen Keyleth cosplays that focus on a more autumn-orange look along with Keyleth’s cosplays from her Sideshow Action Figure.
-I settled on Keyleth from The Legend of Vox Machina which is her green dress, brown tall boots, and her infamous staff.
+I have seen Keyleth cosplays that focus on a more autumn-orange look, along with Keyleth’s cosplays from her Sideshow Action Figure.
+I settled on Keyleth from The Legend of Vox Machina, which is her green dress, brown tall boots, and her staff.

 Me in my Keyleth cosplay and Matt Mercer.
 A man wearing a long brown wig, blue t-shirt, and a hexagon prop in his left hand.